-- 1. Sensitivity: Algorithmic invariance to underlying component mesh topology - 2.
-Consistency: Ability to retain the order of convergence of the underlying discretization in a given norm - 3.
-Conservation: Ensuring global integral, (and) local conservation of critical quantities - 4.
-Monotonicity: Preservation of global and local solution bounds during remap and solution transfer between components - 5.
-Dissipation: Minimization of local solution dispersion on repeated back-and-forth remap transfers between Ω_s and Ω_t
+- 1. Sensitivity is algorithmic invariance to underlying component mesh topology. - 2.
+Consistency is the ability to retain the order of convergence of the underlying discretization in a given norm. - 3.
+Conservation entails ensuring global integral (and) local conservation of critical quantities. - 4.
+Monotonicity involves the preservation of global and local solution bounds during remap and solution transfer between components. - 5.
+Dissipation is the minimization of local solution dispersion on repeated back-and-forth remap transfers between Ω_s and Ω_t .

 Given a continuous field ψ , we use \mathbf{D}^s and \mathbf{D}^t to denote the reference discretization of ψ on the source and target grid, respectively.
-These are generated by directly sampling the analytical fields and by Spherical Harmonic expansion (see section 4) for the realistic fields.
-The regridding operator from source to target mesh is denoted by \mathbf{R} , i.e. the regridded field is denoted by $\mathbf{R}\mathbf{D}^s[\psi]$.
+These are generated by directly sampling the analytical fields and by spherical harmonic expansion (see Sect.
+4) for the realistic fields.
+The regridding operator from the source to target mesh is denoted by \mathbf{R} ; i.e., the regridded field is denoted by $\mathbf{RD}^s[\psi]$.
 The global integral operator is denoted by I^s and I^t on the source and target grid, respectively.
-Typically these operators take the form where J_j denotes the area or weight of the jth degree of freedom (i.e. the volume of a finite volume).
+Typically these operators take the form where J_j denotes the area or weight of the jth degree of freedom (i.e., the volume of a finite volume).